QasimMasood/CS460_FinalProject/README.md

    git clone https://github.com/QasimMasood/CS460_FinalProject.git
    cd CS460_FinalProject
 2. **Install dependencies**:
-   Ensure you have Node.js and npm installed on your system.
+   Ensure that you have Node.js and npm installed on your system.
 Then, navigate to the project folder and run the following command to install the required dependencies:
    ```bash
    npm install
 3. **Start the development server**: